 You don’t just have to head to Soho for a LGBTQ+ friendly night out (though it is the heart of London’s gay scene).
-London is one of the most diverse cities in the world, and its bar scene does cater to those with many different sexualities and identities.
+London is one of the most diverse cities in the world, and its bar scene caters to those with many different sexualities and identities.

-Whether you’re new in town, just visiting or are a local, discover the best gay, lesbian, LGBTQ+ bars in London for good times and inclusive vibes.
+Whether you’re new in town, a local or just visiting, discover the best gay, lesbian, LGBTQ+ bars in London for good times and inclusive vibes.

 Does what it says on the tin.
 Famous Soho bar and club G-A-Y is spread over three floors and draws young creatives to Old Compton Street for after-work drinks and weekend parties.
 Follow their Facebook page to keep up with events going on there.
 30 Old Compton Street, Soho W1D 4UR